 What’s the New PPP Loan Forgiveness EZ Form and How is It Different from the Full Application Form?

-New: Under the American Rescue Plan Act, signed in to law March 11, 2021, some provisions of the Paycheck Protection Program (PPP) have been revised, including expansion of eligibility.
-Previously, the Consolidated Appropriations Act, 2021, also amended PPP provisions such as loan forgiveness.
-A new article and video have details about the law.
+Under the American Rescue Plan Act, signed in to law March 11, 2021, some provisions of the Paycheck Protection Program (PPP) have been revised.
+Previously, the Consolidated Appropriations Act, 2021 also amended PPP provisions such as loan forgiveness.

-The Small Business Administration recently released a Paycheck Protection Program Loan Forgiveness Application Form 3508EZ (EZ Form) for certain PPP borrowers to use, if eligible.
+The SBA also released a PPP Loan Forgiveness Application Form 3508EZ (EZ Form) for certain PPP borrowers to use, if eligible.

 The EZ Form still requires the borrower to do calculations, provide documentation, but not as much as compared to the full form, and certification.
 There is also an optional Demographic Information Form.
 However, the EZ Form is half the size of the revised full form – two pages rather than four.